 From the Hotel San Cristobal just south of Todos Santos, you can access the Punto Lobos hike, which begins at a rundown sugar factory and brings you up on the bluffs above resting sea lions and crashing waves.

 Bring water and wear a hat.
 If you’re not up for hiking, inquire about a day pass for the pool at Hotel San Cristobal.
 It is the perfect relaxing day activity in Todos Santos.

 Passes are a steep 1500 pesos ($75USD), but you’ll get to watch crashing waves and fishermen moving in and out of the bay while lounging poolside.

 Crickets, anyone?
 If you visit this hidden gem, you’ll be served your mezcal flight the authentic way, which includes a side of citrus and crickets.

 This sort of thing is common in Mexico, so get used to it.

 Everything about this mezcaleria is art, especially the menu written like poetry.
 The authentic gourmet menu changes daily, usually offering an appetizer in addition to one option for each of fish, meat, and chicken dishes.

 Reservations are encouraged as the space is small and comfortable enough to hang around for a while.
-I highly encouraged ordering a mezcal flight and then use your best theatre skills to read the menu description to your table.
+I highly encourage ordering a mezcal flight and then using your best theatre skills to read the menu description to your table.

 Cookbooks by the owners, written with the same exciting language, are available for sale.
 It’s a true experience to dine at El Refugio.